Pagani Zonda: Zonda Cinque

 The Zonda Cinque (Italian for five) was meant to be the last iteration of the Zonda, being a road-legal version of the Zonda R. Only five were built, hence the name, with deliveries set to June 2009 for all five cars.
 The Zonda Cinque was developed at the request of a Pagani dealer in Hong Kong.

 The differences from other variants of the Zonda were the new 6-speed automated manual gearbox, resulting in shifts taking less than 100 milliseconds, dropping the 0–100 km/h acceleration time down to 3.4 seconds.
 The gearbox has three driving modes, namely Comfort, Sport and Race which optimises the gearbox for different driving conditions.
 The Cinque also had a revised form of carbon fibre called "carbo-titanium" which incorporates titanium in the weave to increase strength and rigidity.
 The suspension used magnesium and titanium components, and the 7.3-litre engine's power and torque were increased to 678 PS and 780 Nm.
 Revised bodywork, which included a longer front splitter, new sideskirts, rear diffuser, bumper canards, and a flatter underside as well as a roof-mounted air intake scoop, enabled the Cinque to generate 750 kg of down-force at 355 km/h and 1.45 G of cornering force.

-The Zonda Roadster Cinque had the same specifications as the coupé from which it was derived.
+The Zonda Cinque Roadster had the same specifications as the coupé from which it was derived.
 Only five units were built, like the coupé.